ace-commits/learn-typeScript/README.md

 It returns the right operand (rightExpression) if the left operand (leftExpression) is null or undefined.

+### 5
+`const` is a signal that the variable won’t be reassigned.
+It is a constant, you cannot change its value.
+No global scope, but function and block scope.
+`let` is a signal that the variable may be reassigned, such as a counter in a loop, or a value swap in an algorithm.
+No global scope, but function and block scope.
+`var` is now the weakest signal available when you define a variable in JavaScript.
+The variable may or may not be reassigned, and the variable has a global scope and a function scope but not a block scope.
 ### Async/Await
 #### Example and Explanation
 ```